Welcome to the Center for Community Learning

 The Center for Community Learning convenes people within and beyond WWU to learn together.

-Interim Director, Center for Community Learning
+Director, Center for Community Learning

 Program Specialist, Center for Community Learning

-Center for Community Learning
+Program Coordinator, Center for Community Learning

 Ellie Duncan grew up in Western Montana (Séliš territory) and spent her childhood immersed in the creeks, hills, and woodlands of the Bitterroot valley.
 Her desire to connect deeply with place led her to work on vegetable farms across the region and to study sustainable food systems and wilderness studies at the University of Montana.
 She moved to the Pacific Northwest in 2016 and has been running City Sprouts Farm, a food access focused urban farm in Bellingham since 2018.
 Her work is motivated by helping others pursue the joy and meaning that comes from connecting to the land and to each other.

 Some things Ellie would love to talk with you about include: